 Less chlorophyll generally leads to higher transparency.
-With chlorophyll going up, the transparency trended down.
+With chlorophyll going down, the transparency went up.
+The early season values being so low had a big impact on the season average.
 In 2014, additional tests revealed the brown color in the early summer was due to high concentrations of the algae Planktothrix.
 The decreasing transparency is a concern for the lake.
 It ruins the appearance of the lake and can pose a threat to the safety of the lake, because swimmers cannot accurately judge depth or see underwater obstructions.